MarkPermyak/PAASD_project/README.md

     ```
     `number_of_nodes` is a number of vertices in graph and by default is 500.

 - Program will run the non-parallel algorithm and then parallel versions with number of processes in range `[2, 4, 6, 8, 10, 12]`.
-Every time it will print time of execution, speedup and check if sollutions are equal to a non-parallel solutions.
+Every time it will print time of execution, speedup and check if sollutions are equal to a non-parallel solution.
 After that it will plot graph and save it into `speedups.png`.

 ## Results